Sample Poultry Farming Business Plan Template

 Common Poultry Diseases

-As said earlier, there are as numerous diseases for birds and animals, as there are for humans.
+As said earlier, there are as many diseases for birds and animals as for humans.

-However, as we humans can list some common illnesses (e.g. malaria, headache, stomachache, cancer, etc.) so are there some common poultry diseases?
+However, humans can list some common illnesses (e.g., malaria, headache, stomachache, cancer, etc.), so are there some common poultry diseases?

 Below are some of them;

 1. Diarrhea.
-Diarrhea is a common poultry disease that shows its symptom through white or greenish, loose droppings (feces).
+Diarrhea is a common poultry disease that shows symptoms through white or greenish, loose droppings (feces).
 It can be caused by cold, dampness, dirty surroundings, and unclean food.
 When you notice any of your birds sick with Diarrhea, quickly separate them into a dry, warm pen.
-If you have a veterinary doctor near, quickly give him a call.
-If not, contact any experienced farmer or consultant and explain the symptoms to him/her.
-He or she can come to your farm to see things himself and know what exactly is wrong.
-It may be diarrhea or something different so we cannot tell
+If you have a veterinary doctor nearby, promptly give him a call.
+If not, contact any experienced farmer or consultant and explain the symptoms.
+They can come to your farm to see things and know what is wrong.
+It may be Diarrhea or something different, so we cannot tell.

 2. Roup (Coryza).
 Roup is caused by cold, overcrowding, etc, and could spread through drinking water or feed.
-The symptoms could be sneezing and watery discharge which can later turn to foam white and yellowish, from the eyes or nostrils.
-It can also lead to diarrhea.
+The symptoms could be sneezing and watery discharge, which can later turn to white and yellowish foam from the eyes or nostrils.
+It can also lead to Diarrhea.

-While we can go on and on to mention numerous poultry diseases like; Ambloidosis, Ascites, Avian Rhinotracheitis, Biting Lice, Breast Blister, Caecal Worm, Cellulitis, Chicken Anaemia, Cropworms, Favus, Fowl Cholera, Gizzard worms, etc., those big grammars will not do you any good.
+We can go on and on to mention numerous poultry diseases like Ambloidosis, Ascites, Avian Rhinotracheitis, Biting Lice, Breast Blister, Caecal Worm, Cellulitis, Chicken Anaemia, Cropworms, Favus, Fowl Cholera, Gizzard worms, etc., those big grammars will not do you any good.

 Instead, you can be better if I give you two deep secrets.

-Second, since you might want to employ someone or two with your poultry farm, why can’t you work hard to employ someone with previous experience of at least three years in a poultry farm?
+Second, since you might want to employ someone or two with your poultry farm, why can’t you work hard to employ someone with at least three years of experience in a poultry farm?

 This will help you in a lot of ways.
-This person you’re bringing in will come with knowledge and experience (including the knowledge to detect the sick bird and to understand various symptoms) and there is nothing that can help you like that.
+This person you bring in will come with knowledge and experience (including the knowledge to detect the sick bird and understand various symptoms), and nothing can help you like that.

 How to Prevent Poultry Diseases

 1. Pay attention to proper sanitation practices.
 Daily wash the feeders and drinkers.
-Always clean all your equipment with proper disinfectants (Dettol etc)
+Always clean all your equipment with appropriate disinfectants (Dettol, etc.)

 2. Minimize or eliminate the introduction of new chickens to your flock because they could be carriers of some germs or

 3. Limit visitors’ entrance to your farm, and if they must enter, let there be disinfectants at the entrance of your farm where everyone going into your pen (including you) will wash their hands and fits.
-(For example disinfectant is a bowl of water you’ll put anti-germ chemicals like Dettol, and Izal)
+(For example, disinfectant is a bowl of water in which you’ll put anti-germ chemicals like Dettol and Izal)

 4. Quarantine unhealthy chicken as quickly as possible.
 By this, I mean that you should separate any chicken suspected to be sick into an isolated